LucasRoig/dotfiles-wsl/README.md

 * detail aliases
 * split zshrc
 * optional themes
-* check if gcloud is added to zshrc
+* check if gcloud is added to zshrc (run each command with zsh -c ?)